-- Statutory requirements and recommendations from other sources of Federal authority such as OMB or GAO; - Requests from the Chairman or other high authority; - Importance of the activity to the Endowment's mission; - Extent of NEA resources committed to the activity; - Potential for fraud and other unlawful or improper acts; - Agency needs as identified through consultation with representatives of management; - Extent of audit coverage provided by GAO, consultants or other outside sources; - Newness, changed conditions, or sensitivity of the activity; - Adequacy of the existing internal control systems for the activity; - Availability of audit staff with needed expertise; and - Extent and results of prior reviews by the OIG.
+- Statutory requirements and recommendations from other sources of Federal authority such as OMB or GAO: - Requests from the Chairman or other high authority; - Importance of the activity to the NEA's mission; - Extent of NEA resources committed to the activity; - Potential for fraud and other unlawful or improper acts; - Agency needs as identified through consultation with representatives of management; - Extent of audit coverage provided by GAO, consultants or other outside sources; - Newness, changed conditions, or sensitivity of the activity; - Adequacy of the existing internal control systems for the activity; - Availability of audit staff with needed expertise; and - Extent and results of prior reviews by the OIG.

-Note: The following pages uses the word "grantee."
+Note: The following pages reflect each year's audit plan.
+In addition, on the very last page there is a list of audits, evaluations or reviews that may be added at any time to one of the upcoming years.
 For purposes of our audit plans, "grantee" refers to NEA grantees, cooperators or contractors.

 Grantee Audits.
-Conduct audits and other reviews to 1) determine the adequacy of grantees' financial systems for managing and accounting for Federal funds, 2) evaluate the current financial condition of grantee organizations, and 3) verify compliance with the terms and conditions of NEA awards.
+Conduct audits and other reviews to: 1) determine the adequacy of grantees' financial systems for managing and accounting for Federal funds, 2) evaluate the current financial condition of grantee organizations, and 3) verify compliance with the terms and conditions of NEA awards.
 The number of on-site audits to be conducted will depend on the availability of auditors and travel funds.
-(Issue 1.4)
+However, we anticipate the number is expected to increase over the number in FY 2008.
+(Issue 1.2)

 Evaluations.
 Conduct evaluations of grantees to determine the adequacy of financial management systems and ensure that recordkeeping complies with the requirements established by OMB and NEA's General Terms and Conditions.
-Evaluations will be limited to reviewing the records of one to two awards.
-The number of evaluations will depend on the availability of auditors and travel funds.
-Anticipate eight or more evaluations this first year.
-(Issue 1.4)
+Evaluations will be limited to reviewing records of one to two awards.
+The availability of auditors and travel funds will dictate the number of evaluations.
+Anticipate more than 20 evaluations this year.
+(Issue 1.2)

 OAA Reviews.
-Conduct desk reviews of audit reports and other materials related to grantees that have had A-133 audits performed by independent outside auditors to 1) determine compliance with relevant OMB circulars, 2) evaluate the audit findings for past, current or potential effect on NEA grants, and 3) recommend what action, if any, is required by NEA.
-An indeterminate number of non-OIG audit reports (probably 10 or more) will be examined throughout the year.
-(Issue 1.4)
+Conduct desk reviews of audit reports and other materials related to grantees that have had A-133 audits performed by independent outside auditors to: 1) determine compliance with relevant OMB circulars, 2) evaluate the audit findings for past, current or potential effect on NEA grants, and 3) recommend what action, if any, is required by NEA.
+An indeterminate number of non-OIG audit reports (probably five or more) will be examined throughout the year.
+(Issue 1.2)

 Audit Followup.
 Track the status of recommendations for corrective action and provide the Audit Followup Official and other NEA managers with technical assistance in resolving audit findings.
-This undertaking will be ongoing throughout the year.
-(Issue 1.4)
+This activity will be ongoing throughout the year.
+(Issue 1.2)

 Indirect Cost Rate Negotiations.
-Evaluate rate proposals submitted by grantees and contractors for compliance with OMB Circulars A-21, A-87, A-122 or the Federal Acquisition Regulation, as appropriate.
-It is estimated that 10 proposals will be evaluated during the year.
-(Issue 1.5)
+Evaluate rate proposals submitted by grantees/contractors for compliance with OMB Circulars A-21, A-87, A-122 or the Federal Acquisition Regulation, as appropriate.
+Estimate nine proposals will be evaluated during the year.
+(Issue 1.3)

-Information & Technology Management (ITM) Review.
-Determine whether the Agency's ITM policies, procedures and practices are adequate for meeting its operational and security needs, and whether they conform to accepted standards and requirements.
+Information & Technology Management (ITM) and Privacy Management Review.
+Determine whether the Agency's ITM policies, procedures, and practices are adequate for meeting its operational and security needs, and whether they conform to accepted standards and requirements.
 Review of security matters will be undertaken in accordance with the Federal Information Security Management Act of 2002.
-(Issue 2.1)
+Privacy review will be done in accordance with OMB Memorandum M-06-20 (Issue 2.1) (Issue 2.6)

 Financial Statement Audit.
-Work with an independent CPA firm, which will be conducting a financial statement audit of the Agency.
+Provide oversight of the independent CPA firm conducting the financial statement audit of the Agency.
 (Issue 2.2)